tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 ![image](https://user-images.githubusercontent.com/18376283/155594301-ad8bdcd6-f493-4e1a-a742-f14e93b973b1.png)

+### Can I prevent vulnerable containers from being deployed?

-**Note:** It would be good to be able to prevent vulnerable containers to be deployed.
-Thanks to gatekeeper and defender for containers, we will be able to do so!
+It would be ideal to, not only have a view on vulnerable containers but also prevent vulnerable containers to be deployed.
+Thanks to Azure Policy for Gatekeeper and defender for containers, we will be able to do so!
 This is in fact one of the recommendation also made by Defender for Containers about our cluster:

 ![image](https://user-images.githubusercontent.com/18376283/155594817-dcb97ae1-9263-4243-b639-ec0918ff566b.png)

-Check this link for more details: https://docs.microsoft.com/en-us/azure/aks/policy-reference#policy-definitions.
+You can check this [page](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/policy-for-kubernetes)  for more details on Azure Policy for Kubernetes, and this (one)[https://docs.microsoft.com/en-us/azure/aks/policy-reference#policy-definitions] for the list of policies, including gating deployment of vulnerable images.

 ## Ok, but we deployed a goat, did Defender detect something else?

 So, we deployed Kubernetes Goat on the cluster as you saw from the various pods listed here above in the printscreen.
-However, Goat is meant to be intentionnally vulnerable!
-Even if we did not start the scenarios or triggered anything malicious yet, did Defender already catch some issues with this deployment?
+However, Goat is meant to be intentionnally vulnerable.
+Even if we did not start the scenarios or triggered anything malicious yet, did Defender already catch some issues with this deployment? <br />

 Let's jump to security alerts in the same Defender for Cloud portal and filter on our cluster:

 ![image](https://user-images.githubusercontent.com/18376283/155597064-df3dc78b-79dd-4a7c-a1c1-fea0c1ddae57.png)